davidebbo/davidebbo.github.io/_posts/2011-05-24-thoughts-on-installing-and-updating.markdown

 - **Making a project use a package:** more commonly, it refers to not only downloading the package bits, but also 'applying' them to a project.

-#1 is something that is fully supported today outside of Visual Studio using nuget.exe (see my [previous post](http://blog.davidebbo.com/2011/01/installing-nuget-packages-directly-from.html)).
+Item #1 is something that is fully supported today outside of Visual Studio using nuget.exe (see my [previous post](http://blog.davidebbo.com/2011/01/installing-nuget-packages-directly-from.html)).
 NuGet also supports [restoring packages outside of VS](http://blog.davidebbo.com/2011/03/using-nuget-without-committing-packages.html) so you don't have to commit them.

 But for the sake of this post, I am strictly referring to #2, and that's what I mean any time I use the term 'installing a package' below.